MCamp859/hello-world/evam-dek-12sep22/README.md

 ## Overview

-Edge Video Analytics Microservice (EVAM) on Intel® Smart Edge Open Developer Experience Kit provides an ability to user to perform video processing, inference, and analytics operations.
-Further more, the algorithms used for video analytics also provides an ability to perform object detection, classification, identification, counting, and tracking on the input video stream.
-This allows user to simply put their own deep learning models and create pipelines.
-An application can use this deep learning models by configuring video analytics pipelines as per requirement.
-It is used in a wide range of business domains such as video surveillance, healthcare, retail, entertainment and industrial.
+Perform video processing, inference, and analytics operations using Edge Video Analytics Microservice (EVAM) on Intel® Smart Edge Open Developer Experience Kit.
+Furthermore, the algorithms used for video analytics also provide an ability to perform object detection, classification, identification, counting, and tracking on the input video stream.
+This allows users to set up their own deep learning models and create pipelines.
+An application can use these deep learning models by configuring video analytics pipelines as per requirement.
+It can be used in a wide range of business domains such as video surveillance, healthcare, retail, entertainment and industrial.

 To run the reference implementation, you will need to first download and install the [Intel® Smart Edge Open Developer Experience